devspace-sh/devspace/docs/pages/getting-started/deployment.md

 title: 3.
 Deploy with DevSpace
 ---

-To be able to deploy applications with DevSpace.cli, you first need to create a so-called Space.
+To be able to deploy applications with DevSpace CLI, you first need to create a so-called Space.
 > Spaces are smart Kubernetes namespaces.
-You can create Spaces that either run on DevSpace.cloud or on your own Kubernetes clusters.
+You can create Spaces that either run on DevSpace Cloud or on your own Kubernetes clusters.
 [Learn more about Spaces.](../spaces/what-are-spaces)

 ## Create a Space
 With the following command, you can create a Space called `production` for your project:
 ```bash
 devspace create space production
 ```
 You can create multiple Spaces for your project (e.g. production, staging, development).
-DevSpace.cli will automatically work with the Space that you created last.
+DevSpace CLI will automatically work with the Space that you created last.
 To actively switch to a Space, you can use the command: `devspace use space [name]`

 Learn more about [working with multiple Spaces](../spaces/switch-spaces).